devnull-tools/boteco/channels/boteco-channel-irc/README.md

 - `irc.invited`: when boteco is invited to join a channel, it will tell you which channel and who invited
 - `irc.kicked`: when boteco is kicked from a channel, it will tell you which channel and who kicked

+## Ignore List

+This channel has a Message Processor that allows you to ignore nicknames.
+The commands are:

+- `ignore-list add <nickname>`: adds a nickname to the ignore list
+- `ignore-list remove <nickname>`: removes a nickname from the ignore list
+- `ignore-list`: lists the ignored nicknames